Siemens ups research spending to keep innovative edge

 To become more nimble, Siemens said it would bundle and expand its activities with start-ups into a kind of incubator that would be a consultant, promoter and risk capital provider for businesses and projects.Siemens Venture Capital has invested more than 800 million euros in start-ups over 20 years.
 They include Munich-based energy-management technology company Caterva and Stuttgart logistics technology provider Magazino.

-The increase in R&D spend is slightly above the "moderate" sales growth Siemens expects for its current fiscal year and keeps the proportion of sales it spends on research at around 6 percent, comparable with arch-rival General Electric (GE.N).
+The increase in R&D spend is slightly above the "moderate" sales growth Siemens expects for its current fiscal year and keeps the proportion of sales it spends on research at around 6 percent, comparable with arch-rival General Electric.

-European peers ABB ABBN.VX and Schneider Electric (SCHN.PA) spend 4 and 4.9 percent respectively.
+European peers ABB and Schneider Electric spend 4 and 4.9 percent respectively.

 Chief Executive Joe Kaeser said Siemens' quota would probably remain at around 6 percent for the next years, but would presumably rise over time.